iterative/dvc.org/content/blog/2022-05-09-CML-runners-saving-models-2.md

 That means we cannot save these models directly to our repository.
 Luckily we can look towards another one of Iterative's open-source tools:
 [DVC](https://dvc.org).
-DVC includes a lot of features for managing machine learning projects, such as ML pipelines and experiment tracking.
-In this guide we will zoom in on just one of those features: data versioning.
+DVC includes a lot of features for managing machine learning projects, such as ML pipelines, experiment tracking, and data versioning.
+In this guide we will zoom in on just one of those features: remote storage.

 We can use DVC to save our model to a remote storage location, such as M3, HDFS, an SFTP server, or even Google Drive.
 Much like Git tracks changes to your code,